Jarn/jarn.mkrelease/README.txt

     This option may be specified more than once.

 ``-p, --push``
-    Push changes upstream (hg and git only).
+    Push local changes upstream (Mercurial and Git only).

 ``-q, --quiet``
     Suppress output of setuptools commands.